New Orleans Mayor LaToya Cantrell stands by communications director amid mailer investigation

 NEW ORLEANS (WGNO) — New Orleans Mayor LaToya Cantrell says she won’t be taking action against her communications director after the New Orleans City Council announced they concluded their investigation into the mailers touting Cantrell’s accomplishments that were sent out during the mayoral recall effort.

-Last week, Chief Procurement Officer Julien Meyer told council members while under oath he was told during a meeting with communications director Gregory Joseph the purpose of hiring a consultant to publish the flyers was in the context of the recall.
+Last week, Chief Procurement Officer Julien Meyer told council members, while under oath, he was told during a meeting with communications director Gregory Joseph that the purpose of hiring a consultant to publish the flyers was in the context of the recall.

 Cantrell is standing by Joseph’s testimony that the two matters are unrelated.